-Members of our design team visit the site to meet you in order to understand the project, your needs and goals, and to assess the unique attributes associated with the site.
+Members of our design team visit the site to meet you in order to understand the project, your needs and goals, and to assess the unique attributes associated with your site.
 Typically, one hour is all that is needed for this meeting, although multiple or larger projects may need additional time.
 The cost of this meeting is $100/ hour, billed in 15 minute increments after the first hour.
-Also, the first hour of that fee is reimbursed if a design proposal is agreed upon.
-From the site meeting with you, we formulate a design proposal tailored to your project, budget, and needs.
+If a design proposal is agreed upon this first hourly fee is reimbursed.
+Based on this site meeting with we formulate a design proposal tailored to your project, budget, and needs.
 To get started, fill out this consultation form and we’ll schedule a meeting with our experienced design consultants.

 Discovery/ site analysis

-Our assessment begins with thoughtful observation of the natural energy flows on site, such as paths water takes, signs of animals, fire corridors, view sectors, soil types, and human access needs.
+Our assessment begins with thoughtful observation of the following natural energy flows on site: water flow, wildlife and fire corridors, view sectors, soil types, wind patterns, and human access needs.
 Careful observation reveals site-specific patterns, problems, and important resources critical to the design process.
-This site visit also allows the design team to measure slope and area and, more generally, to understand the constraints and advantages of the property.
+This site visit also allows the design team to measure slope, area, and aspect - all of which help us to understand the constraints and advantages of your property.

 Landscape Conceptual Plan

-Based on our observations, measurements and conversations with you, the design team creates a Landscape Conceptual Plan for your project.
+Based on our observations, measurements and conversations with you the design team creates a Landscape Conceptual Plan for your project.
 In some cases, this is the only design document we may need.
 We typically use a CAD base plan and draw this sketch by hand.
-The plan shows hardscapes, water-harvesting features, planting zones and anything else that was part of the scope.
+The plan shows hardscapes, water-harvesting features, planting zones and additional elements that are part of the project scope.

 PRELIMINARY Planting plan